top of page

 What is Insulin Resistance?

-Clearly, insulin is crucial—when it functions properly!
-The issue arises when insulin doesn't function correctly, a condition known as insulin resistance.
-At its core, insulin resistance involves a diminished response to insulin, which can occur due to various conditions.
-Ultimately, as more cells throughout the body become insulin resistant, the body as a whole is considered insulin resistant.
+Clearly, insulin is crucial—when it functions properly.
+The issue arises when it doesn’t: a condition known as insulin resistance.
+At its core, insulin resistance involves a diminished response to insulin, which can stem from various factors.
+As more cells throughout the body become insulin resistant, the body as a whole is considered insulin resistant.
 In this state, certain cells require higher-than-normal levels of insulin to achieve the same response as before.
-Thus, the hallmark of insulin resistance is elevated blood insulin levels and reduced insulin effectiveness.
+Thus, the hallmark of insulin resistance is elevated blood-insulin levels and reduced insulin effectiveness.

-Yet, amidst this challenge, pathways toward prevention and even reversal exist.
-I firmly advocate for a shift in lifestyle, recognizing its profound impact on mitigating the risk of insulin resistance, and in some cases, eradicating it entirely.
-Committing to altering our exercise routines or dietary habits doesn't offer the immediate gratification of a pill or the swift results of bariatric surgery.
-However, it presents a holistic approach, addressing the root causes rather than merely treating symptoms.
+Yet amidst this challenge, pathways toward prevention—and even reversal—exist.
+I firmly advocate for a shift in lifestyle, recognizing its profound impact on mitigating the risk of insulin resistance and, in some cases, eradicating it entirely.
+Committing to altered exercise routines or dietary habits doesn’t offer the immediate gratification of a pill or the swift results of bariatric surgery, but it presents a holistic approach that addresses root causes rather than merely treating symptoms.

 How to Measure Your Insulin?

-Before embarking on any health journey, I recommend assessing your current status to track progress and take responsible action.
+Before embarking on any health journey, I recommend assessing your current status so you can track progress and take responsible action.

 To gauge your risk level, start by answering these questions: